Cove Pavilion Pre-School

 - What specialist services and expertise are available at or accessed by the setting/school/college?

 We currently have ,and in the past ,links with many specialised agencies.
 We work in partnership with specialised agencies and procedures are in place for sharing information which is regarded as confidential and is not shared without consent.
 Consulting with agencies offers us a wealth of advice and information to parents, for example: Speech/Language therapists, Educational psychologists, Portage, Occupational therapists, specialised Advisory Teachers, Area Inclusion Team, Family Support and Health Visitors.
 The SENCO always aims to develop strong links with any specialised agency involved with your child.
 The staff at Cove Pavilion have various levels of Makaton training which is used throughout the setting and in activities.
-The Staff team have and have had experience working with a range of special needs such as Autism, Speech and Language delays and disorders, children with Down Syndrome, Visual and auditory impairment .
+The Staff team have and have had experience working with a range of special needs such as Autism, Speech and Language delays and disorders, children with Down Syndrome, Visual and auditory impairment and medical conditions such as Diabetes.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?